 Managing one's attention and energy during a day is crucial for us freelancers.
 Daniel Pinks covers various aspects of this problem in this solid evidence-based summary.
-(Other great reads related to this topic are Why We Sleep by Matthew Walker, Daily Rituals by Mason Currey, and John Ratey's Spark about the influence of exercise on the human brain.)
+(Other great reads related to this topic are Why We Sleep by Matthew Walker, Lifespan by David Sinclair, Daily Rituals by Mason Currey, and John Ratey's Spark about the influence of exercise on the human brain.)

 The creative and personal freedom that we gain as freelancers smashes our usual routines.
 It brings us into an archetypal battle with our laziness or inability.
 And when it comes to these greater inner obstacles to personal productivity, especially in creative work, there’s hardly a better guide than The War of Art by the renowned writer Steven Pressfield.
 (If you like this book, make sure to read Turning Pro as a follow-up.)

 This is probably the smartest book about checklists and improving professional workflows ever written for a broad audience.
 Don't expect a step-by-step manual, though.
 Gawande makes a strong case for using checklists and points out general rules for creating them.
 But since each field has different kinds of workflows to be documented, the actual implementation of his advice will be up to you.

 This audiobook is perhaps the best introduction to critical thinking out there.
 Novella makes the point that to think well, one has to know the numerous limitations, biases, and defects of the human mind.
 (Nobel Prize winner Daniel Kahneman goes over these in detail in his famous Thinking, Fast and Slow.
 If that is too demanding for you, there’s the wonderfully easy-to-read book on Kahneman and Tversky’s research, The Undoing Project by Michael Lewis.
 While it’s a biography, he describes many principles in a more understandable way than Kahneman himself.)